Dental material: Types

-Zinc oxide eugenol has the lowest compressive and tensile strength in relative to the rest of the liners thus this lining should be limited to small or non stress bearing areas such as Class V cavities.
+Zinc oxide eugenol has the lowest compressive and tensile strength of the liners, so its use is limited to small or non-stress-bearing areas such as Class V cavities.
 This cavity lining is often used with a high strength base to provide strength, rigidity and thermal insulation.
-Zinc oxide eugenol can be used as linings in deep cavities without causing harm to the pulp, due to its obtundant effect on the pulp as well as its bactericidal properties due to Zinc.
-However eugenol may have an effect on resin based filling materials as it interferes with the polymerization and occasionally causes discoloration, thus caution should be taken when using both in tandem.
-It is also radio-opaque allowing fillings to be visible by X-rays.
+Zinc oxide eugenol can be used as linings in deep cavities without causing harm to the pulp, due to its obtundant effect on the pulp as well as its bactericidal properties due to zinc.
+However, eugenol may have an effect on resin-based filling materials, as it interferes with polymerization and occasionally causes discoloration.
+Caution could therefore be exercised when using both in tandem.
+It is also radio-opaque, allowing fillings to be visible by X-rays.

-Zinc oxide eugenol is usually used as a temporary filling/luting agent due to its low compressive strength and thus easily removed or as a lining for amalgam as it is incompatible with composites resins.
+Zinc oxide eugenol is usually used as a temporary filling/luting agent due to its low compressive strength making it easily removed, or as a lining for amalgam as it is incompatible with composites resins.

 It is supplied as a two paste system.
-Equal length of 2 pastes are dispensed into a paper pad and mixed.
+Equal length of two pastes are dispensed into a paper pad and mixed.

 Restorative materials

-Dental restorative materials are used to replace tooth structure loss, usually due to dental caries (dental cavities), but also tooth wear and dental trauma.
+Dental restorative materials are used to replace tooth structure loss, usually due to dental caries (cavities), but also tooth wear and dental trauma.
 On other occasions, such materials may be used for cosmetic purposes to alter the appearance of an individual's teeth.

 There are many challenges for the physical properties of the ideal dental restorative material.
-The goal of research and development in restorative materials is to develop the ideal restorative material.
-The ideal restorative material would be identical to natural tooth structure in strength, adherence, and appearance.
-The properties of an ideal filling material can be divided into four categories: physical properties, biocompatibility, aesthetics and application.
+The ideal material would be identical to natural tooth structure in strength, adherence, and appearance.
+The properties of such material can be divided into four categories: physical properties, biocompatibility, aesthetics and application.